 If you're making your own protein shake, you can use soy milk, yogurt, or skim milk as alternate sources of protein.

-One glass of low-fat milk contains around 122 calories, one glass of nonfat Greek yogurt contains approximately 135 calories, and a glass of plain soy milk contains approximately 100 calories .
+According to Fage, one glass of low-fat milk contains around 122 calories, one glass of nonfat Greek yogurt contains approximately 135 calories, and a glass of plain soy milk contains approximately 100 calories .

 Added Calories in Protein Powder